Co-author: Nicole Barratt

 What is KiwiSaver?

 KiwiSaver is a voluntary employment-based retirement savings scheme.
-It was passed into law in August 2016 and first became active in July 2017.
 Employees can choose to contribute 3%, 4%, 6%, 8% or 10% of their before-tax salary toward their KiwiSaver scheme.
 If an employee is enrolled in KiwiSaver, then the employer must contribute a minimum of an additional 3% of the employee’s salary to KiwiSaver.

 If you’re 18 years of age or older, the Government will also make an annual contribution towards your fund.
 The Government pays 50 cents for every dollar of your own annual contributions to your KiwiSaver – up to a maximum payment of $521.43 each year.
 This means, if you contribute at least $1,042.86 a year, you will be eligible for the maximum credit.
 Provided you meet the criteria, KiwiSaver savings can also be used towards a first home deposit.

 A KiwiSaver scheme is managed by scheme providers and is essentially where your savings are invested.
 You can choose from a range of funds that are offered by a number of scheme providers but it’s important to take into consideration a number of factors, including:

 - Management fees; and

 - Special features such as ethical and social investment options.